du5rte/notebook/JavaScript/03 strings.md

 ```

 ## Template Strings
-In ES6 backsticks do `Interpolation` and `breaks` no need for backslash escapes.
+In ES6 backsticks allow to do `interpolation` and `breaks` without backslash escapes.

 ```js
 /*